 Given how Trump has dominated the news for months now, and the recent complete descent of Trump events into violence, it is hard to imagine how a President Trump would govern this country.
 The way he incites racial hatred, religious hatred, and violence does not bode well for the United States of America.

 I can imagine Trump supporters, during a Trump presidency, quickly becoming disappointed and angry when he can not fulfill his promises.
 He will be unable to deliver everything he has said he will do to, “make America great again,” given the limits of presidential power.
 I can imagine a president Trump pushing the limits of presidential power or even circumventing the rule of law to have his way.
 I can imagine military leaders refusing his orders.
 I can imagine Congress refusing to follow his leadership.
 I can imagine impeachment hearings.
 I can imagine Trump turning to wars, invasions, strong man tactics against anyone he dislikes in order to divert attention from his failures as president.

-Last December I had the opportunity to see all the presidential candidates at a one day event hosted by the Republican Jewish Coalition.
+Last December I had the opportunity to see all the presidential candidates at a one-day event hosted by the Republican Jewish Coalition.
 It was an event where every Republican candidate had 20 minutes to speak and answer questions.
-To be clear, I am not a republican, but got invited to attend this event.
+To be clear, I am not a Republican, but got invited to attend this event as a guest.
 Seeing Trump pander to a Jewish audience was stunning.
 He repeatedly called us “negotiators”.
 “I’m a negotiator like you folks.”
 Really?
-I was shocked at Trump’s rambling, disjointed speech to this well heeled Jewish audience.
+I was shocked at Trump’s rambling, disjointed speech to this well-heeled Jewish audience.
 I was embarrassed by the constant Jewish stereotyping and pandering that peppered his comments.

 I hope the rest of the country reaches Trump fatigue quickly.
 This coming Tuesday could decide the race for the president of the United States and I believe that we are all in trouble if the Republican candidate that emerges is Donald J. Trump.